vmware/terraform-provider-vcfa/website/docs/r/org_region_quota.html.markdown

 page_title: "VMware Cloud Foundation Automation: vcfa_org_region_quota"
 sidebar_current: "docs-vcfa-resource-org-region-quota"
 description: |-
-  Provides a resource to manage VMware Cloud Foundation Automation Organization Region Quotas.
+  Provides a resource to manage Region Quotas from an Organization in VMware Cloud Foundation Automation.
 ---

 # vcfa\_org\_region\_quota

-Provides a resource to manage VMware Cloud Foundation Automation Organization Region Quotas.
+Provides a resource to manage Region Quotas from an Organization in VMware Cloud Foundation Automation.

+_Used by: **Provider**_

 ## Example Usage